Effective Latent Differential Equation Models via Attention and Multiple Shooting: Introduction

 The evolution equations that might be derived from the data may not actually correspond to mechanistic models based on first principles.
 That is, on many occasions, the dynamics take place on a manifold of a lower dimension than the full phase space of the system~\citep{FOIAS1988309}.
-Having reduced equations that describe the evolution on these manifolds is very useful, especially in high dimensional systems~\citep{LUCIA200451}.
-Reduced order models (ROMs) can be derived from data~\citep{GUO201975}.
+Having reduced equations that describe the evolution on these manifolds is very useful, especially in high-dimensional systems~\citep{LUCIA200451}.
+Reduced-order models (ROMs) can be derived from data~\citep{GUO201975}.
 In particular, generative adversarial network (GAN)~\citep{GAN_NIPS2014} approaches have been used to enhance the application of ROMs to simulations of fluid dynamics~\citep{kim_2019,kim_2021}.